Barbara P

 • Types of speeches according to the delivery

-• Types of speeches according to special occasion
+• Types of speeches for special occasion

 Apart from the above types, there are some other types of speeches as well, which we will address later!